-Good news for heavier climbers and lighter belayers: Thanks to Edelrid’s spectacular new device – the OHM – you can go climbing together!
-But before you do, we thought we’d put the OHM to the test and let you know what it can and can’t do, who it’s suitable for and most importantly what we think! :-) In order to understand what the OHM does, we’ll have to take a little detour into the world of theory, climbing theory that is.
+Good news for heavier climbers and lighter belayers: thanks to Edelrid’s spectacular device – the OHM – you can go climbing together!
+But before you do, we thought we’d put the OHM to the test and let you know what it can and can’t do, who it’s suitable for and most importantly what we think!
+In order to understand what the OHM does, we’ll have to take a little detour into the world of theory, climbing theory that is.
 More specifically, we’re going to talk about weight and the difference in weight between you and your climbing partner.
 If the weight difference between you and your partner is too high, not only will lighter belayers have a hard time controlling a fall, but both climbers could be put in extremely dangerous situations.

 Weight differences in climbing

 If you’ve ever read up on the role of weight in climbing or experienced it yourself, you’ll know how quickly forces can develop in the event of a fall.
 To find out just how high these are, you can use our calculator for impact force.

 The significance of weight led the DAV (German Alpine Club) to release a recommendation for weight differences, specifying which are justifiable and which are not.
 A study on safety in climbing centres from 2012 has demonstrated that climbers were too heavy for their belayers in 8.5% of the examined cases.

 You can calculate the weight differential rather easily:

 Weight of climber / weight of belayer = Differential X

 Here is an example: there is a weight differential of 1.36 between a climber who weighs 75kg and a belayer who weighs 55kg.
 This would far exceed the standard put forward by the DAV (German Alpine Club).